 - Bake in the oven at 400 degrees for 20 minutes, or until crust is golden brown.
 Cut into slices and garnish with minced rosemary.

-- Lay shells on parchment lined sheet pan.
+- Lay shells on a parchment paper-lined sheet pan.
 Lightly brush with egg wash.
 Bake according to package directions.

 - In a skillet over medium-high heat brown Italian sausage.
 Using a slotted spoon transfer sausage to plate, set aside.